 Specific Guidance

 To inspect this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include lesson plans and training records) to verify that armed members of the security organization are trained in the use of force, to include deadly force.
 The licensee must ensure that all armed members of the security organization are instructed on the use of force continuum, including the use of deadly force as authorized by applicable State law.
-Each member of the security organization, commensurate with assigned duties, must thoroughly understand the proper use of force within the force continuum.
+Each member of the security organization, commensurate with their assigned duties, must thoroughly understand the proper use of force within the force continuum.
 The inspector(s) should also interview a sample of those personnel responsible for the use of force to ensure that the requisite knowledge is maintained throughout the security organization.

 Verify that the licensee’s training and qualification program for security personnel ensures that security personnel are trained in recognizing obvious indications of tampering consistent with their assigned duties and responsibilities.
 (10 CFR 73.55(i)(5)(vii), 10 CFR Part 73, Appendix B, Section VI, D.1.(b)(1))